oracle-livelabs/apex/workflows/3-create-workflow.md

   ![Delete activity using workflow designer](./images/delete-activity-designer.png " ")

 5. The Workflow now contain just the Start and the End activities.
-Save the Workflow by clicking the **Save** button at the top right corner.
+Connect the Start and End activities and then save the Workflow by clicking the **Save** button at the top right corner.

   ![Changes saved successfully](./images/save-workflow.png " ")